-There are tons and tons of free tools available at every bloggers’ disposal, especially if your blog is hosted on wordpress.
+There are tons and tons of free blogging tools available at every bloggers’ disposal, especially if your blog is hosted on WordPress.
 You may even have difficulty selecting the best plugins you need out of numerous alternatives.

 I won’t tell you about the common ones like Yoast, Grammarly, Canva, etc, you probably heard of these ones and what they do.
 They are all super cool anyways, on the other hand, I am going to be dwelling on awesome, unpopular tools that caught my attention.